thomast1906/github-copilot-usage-metrics-viewer/README.md

 # GitHub Copilot  Usage Metrics Viewer
-📊 Interactive dashboard for visualising GitHub Copilot Premium requests usage metrics and analytics
+📊 Interactive dashboard for visualising GitHub Copilot requests usage metrics and analytics

-A web-based dashboard that provides insights into GitHub Copilot Premium requests usage patterns, model distribution, user activity, and hourly trends.
+A web-based dashboard that provides insights into GitHub Copilot requests usage patterns, model distribution, user activity, and hourly trends.
 Built as a single-page application with no external dependencies.

 🚀 Ready to use in seconds!
 Just open in your browser - no installation, no setup, no server required.
 All data processing happens locally for complete privacy.